IntoTheDev/Object-Pooling-for-Unity/README.md

 # Object Pooling for Unity

 ### TODO
-- [x] Zenject support
-- [ ] Rename some API to make it more clarifying
+- [x] Rename API to make it more clarifying

 ## Features
 - Faster in terms of performance than Instantiate/Destroy (Test at the end of README)
 - Easy to use
 - Easy to integrate with already written spawn systems
-- Callbacks OnGet & OnRelease for resseting object state
+- Callbacks OnReuse & OnRelease to reset object's state
-- Works with Zenject (auto injection into pool's game objects)

 ## How to Install
 ### Git Installation (Best way to get latest version)